jfswitzer/renee-project/donate.md

 ## Which device models can be donated?
 We will take any make or model.
 ## What if the device is damaged?
+Not a problem!
 We accept donations in any and all conditions.
+Even if it doesn't turn on.
 ## Will my data be safe?
 We will be performing a factory reset on all donated phones.
 You can also do this yourself before donating.
 Instructions for performing a factory reset yourself can be found here:
 * [Android](https://support.google.com/android/answer/6088915?hl=en)